 North Wollongong Beach is patrolled all year.
-The rest of our beaches are patrolled from the start of the September school holidays until the end of the April school holidays.
+The rest of our beaches are usually patrolled from the start of the September school holidays until the end of the April school holidays.

 Lifeguards or volunteer lifesavers are on duty when red and yellow flags are displayed.
 No flags = no swim.

-Visit our Beach Safety page before you hit the sand.
+See our Beach Safety page before you hit the sand.